Mark Your Calendars and Join Us!

 Our Ascension family gathered on Tuesday evenings during Lent in the ACC for some delicious, homemade soups and fabulous breads, followed by 7:00pm Mass.

-The OpenTable volunteer meeting was held in February at Memorial UMC.
+The first OpenTable volunteer meeting was held in February at Memorial UMC.
 Volunteers enjoyed a presentation by OpenTable staff, including personal stories of impact and inspiration.
 The City of Virginia Beach is partnering with the faith community to break the cycle of poverty, one family or individual at a time.
 It's not too late to become involved!
 Requires a one-year commitment to support the journey toward sustainability.
-Contact Teresa at 495-1886 x427 for more information.
+Trainings are ongoing -- contact Teresa at 495-1886 x427 for more information.
 Visit TheOpenTable website for program overview.

 Church of the Ascension hosted 2019 Winter Shelter from February 6 – 13 in the ACC.